-Despite the fact that behavioural competencies will help the automated vehicle to not cause accidents or drive defensively to stay away from conflicts, there are situations where automated vehicles have to react to unexpected situations where other traffic participants cause situations which can end up in accidents.
-It is the task of the automated driving system - like it is the task for human drivers - to perform evasive actions, if possible.
+Despite the fact that behavioural competencies will help the automated vehicle to not cause accidents or drive defensively to stay away from conflicts, there are situations where automated vehicles have to react to unexpected situations, e.g. where other traffic participants cause situations which can end up in accidents.
+It is the task of the automated driving system - like it is the task for human drivers - to perform evasive actions, whether it is possible and reasonable in order to minimize any human harm.